Praashoo7/Figma-Front-End/README.md

 # [Restro/Hotel Management Website](https://praashoo7.github.io/Photo-Gallery-React/)

 While learning Figma, I created a Design for a Restro/Hotel Management Website for a Project.
 And then did the Front-End for it.
 This is just the Front-End code.
-You can navigate through the Webpages by just pressing Buttons From this below [Link.](https://praashoo7.github.io/Photo-Gallery-React/) Below are also Screenshot of the Pages.<br><br>
+You can navigate through the Webpages by just pressing Buttons From this below [Link.](https://praashoo7.github.io/Photo-Gallery-React/) You can see the Screenshot of the Pages below.<br><br>

 ## Separate Page Links